tbma79/sane/content/authors/admin/_index.md

 title: Richard T. B. Ma
 email: ""
 ---
 Richard T. B. Ma is an associate professor at the Department of Computer Science, School of Computing, National University of Singapore.
-His research interests include cloud computing, big data systems, and economics and evolution of the Internet.
+His research interests include cloud computing, distributed big data systems, and economics and evolution of the Internet.
 He leads the Systems, Analytics, Networks, Economics (SANE) group, which develops cloud-based data systems and performance models and analyses for cloud and network systems.